Updated: Feb 23, 2022

 So what did this message mean?
 I believe it meant that I need to separate who my enemy is from who my brothers and sisters are.
 I needed to “pay not attention” to the lies the real enemy throws at me, trying to make me hate my brothers and sisters over our differences.
 The “task at hand” was to pray to free those people from such lies.
-So when I saw a familiar, angry face, I was able to remember that his anger was born from deception, that which makes us stray from the path of fellowship that Christ laid.
+So when I saw a familiar, angry face in that certain neighborhood, I was able to remember that his anger was born from deception; that which makes us stray from the path of fellowship that Christ laid.
 I prayed that God free him from his blindness and show him love to counter his anger.
 And for the rest of the walk, I prayed that God bring love, light, wisdom and anything else that was needed to that neighborhood.

 "Pay not attention to the enemy, only to the task at hand" works everywhere

 This concept, “Pay not attention to the enemy, only to the task at hand.”, I’ve begun to apply it in all kinds of situations.
 The more I use it the more I see a separation when I encounter angry people.
 I see the anger for what it is, unnatural and deceptive.
 I see the people for who they are, children of God and family of mine.
-I remember what I’ve learned though education and experience… people do what people are taught to do.
+I remember what I’ve learned though education and experience, that people do what people are taught to do.
 Now, instead of wanting a quickly satisfying feeling of vengeance, I want the long term reward of helping to bring more brothers and sisters home.